dotnet/machinelearning-samples/README.md

 * End-End apps ![](https://github.com/dotnet/machinelearning-samples/raw/master/images/app-type-e2e.png) : Real world examples of web, desktop, mobile, and other applications infused with Machine Learning using ML.NET

-The official ML.NET samples are divided in multiple categories depending on the scenario and machine learning problem/task, accessible through the following table:
+The official ML.NET samples are divided in multiple categories depending on the scenario and machine learning problem/task, accessible through the following tables:

 <table align="middle" width=100%>
   <tr>